 Breaking Down the Real Cost Difference

-But here’s what changes the calculation: At year 10, your implants are likely fine for several more years.
+Year 10 changes the calculation because implant posts may still have several more years of service with proper care.
 The posts typically last decades.
 Your dentures, however, are approaching the end of their useful life again.
 Year 11 brings another $5,000 replacement cost for dentures.

 Hidden Costs to Consider

-Some costs don’t show up in the initial estimates of implants vs dentures.
+Some costs don’t show up in the first estimate.
 Denture adhesive runs $20 to $40 per month if you use it regularly.
 Special cleaning solutions add another $10 to $15 monthly.
-These seem minor but compound to thousands over a decade.
+Those monthly costs can add up to thousands over a decade.

-Social and professional confidence affects some people’s earning potential and opportunities.
-If you feel less confident speaking in public or attending social events because of denture concerns, that has value.
-Implants might remove those concerns for some personalities.
-This is highly individual and impossible to quantify universally, but it’s part of the value equation.
+Social and professional confidence affects some people’s earning potential and opportunities in ways that are impossible to quantify for every patient.
+If you feel less confident speaking in public or attending social events because of denture concerns, that has real value.
+This is highly individual, but some patients include it in the value equation.

 Common Misconceptions About Both Options